bitifet/pasar/doc/Manual.md

 ###<a name="optDefaults"></a>"defaults" Option:

-"defaults" Option let's define default values to be merged with all API function definiton.
+"defaults" Option let's define default values to be merged with all Service definitons.

 Not fully functional yet.
 But let's define defaults.help.examples.get as ``[{}]``.